Kristin Kuster

 Biography

-Ms. Kuster has been selected for the 2007-08 American Opera Projects' nationally recognized Composers & the Voice Series, in which she will spend a year working with the company's Resident Ensemble Singers and writing for the operatic voice.
-Earlier this year, the Annapolis Symphony Orchestra (ASO) commissioned Ms. Kuster for the Annapolis Charter 300 Young Composers Competition.
-In March 2008 the ASO will premiere her new work Beneath This Stone, which musically captures the ebb and flow between the permanence and transience of historical renewal.
-Ms. Kuster was also awarded a 2007 Jerome Foundation Commissioning Program Award through the American Composers Forum for her new piece Perpetual Noon, which St. Louis Symphony flutist Jennifer Nitchman will premiere at the National Flute Association Convention in August 2008.
+Dr. Kuster was selected for the 2007-08 American Opera Projects' nationally recognized Composers & the Voice Series, in which she will spend a year working with the company's resident ensemble singers and writing for the operatic voice.
+In March 2008 the ASO premiered her new work Beneath This Stone, which musically captures the ebb and flow between the permanence and transience of historical renewal.
+Dr. Kuster was also awarded a Jerome Foundation Commissioning Program Award through the American Composers Forum in 2007 for Perpetual Noon, which St. Louis Symphony flutist Jennifer Nitchman premiered at the National Flute Association Convention in August 2008.

 Works for Winds